Spin Calogero-Moser models on symmetric spaces: Two--sided spin Calogero-Moser model for rank one orbits for

 \subsection{Rank one orbits for $SL_n$}

-Assume that $G=SL_n$ and both coadjoint orbits $\cO,\cO'\subset \g^*$ have rank one.
-First let us realize both orbits as symplectic leaves of $T^*\CC^n/\CC^*$.
+Assume that $G=SL_n$ and both coadjoint orbits $\cO,\cO'\subset \g^*=sl_n^*$ have rank one.
+First let us describe an open dense subset in such an orbit as a symplectic leaf of $T^*\CC^n/\CC^*$.
 In terms of coordinate functions this realization is given by the following formulae:

 where $(\phi,\psi)=\sum_{i=1}^n\phi_i\psi_j$ and nonzero Poisson brackets between $\phi,\psi,\phi',\psi'$ are

 Functions $\psi_i\phi_j$ generate the subalgebra of functions on $T^*\CC^n\simeq \CC^n\times \CC^n$ (with $\phi_i$ being functions on cotangent spaces and $\psi_i$ being functions on $\CC^n$) invariant with respect to the following action of $\CC^*$: $\phi_i\mapsto \lambda \phi_i$, $\psi_i\mapsto \lambda^{-1} \psi_i$.